Saurabh-Mudgal/CS50-Web-Dev/README.md

 **git add . -** Adds all file changes at once to the "change tray".

-**git commit -m "_<Your Message>_" -** Commits all the changes in the "change tray" to the local repositary and logs the commit with a unique hash, the time, the committer's name, and the message.
+**git commit -m _'<Your Message>'_ -** Commits all the changes in the "change tray" to the local repositary and logs the commit with a unique hash, the time, the committer's name, and the message.

 **git remote -** Allows you to view any remote link's name to the local repositary.
 Eg. a Github repositary.